Accenture/AmpliGraph/docs/ampligraph.datasets.rst

 Functions to load custom knowledge graphs from disk.

 .. note:: The environment variable ``AMPLIGRAPH_DATA_HOME`` must be set
-    and the graphs must be stored at the path indicated.
+    and input graphs must be stored at the path indicated.

 .. autosummary::